The-Known-Galaxy/archives/jedi/plagues_and_diseases/imperial_bioweapons_project_i71a/imperial_bioweapons_project_i71a.md

 When weaponized, the virus also had a special property; It was able to transmit as an airborne virus.
 This variant of the virus was far more powerful than any other variant and could bypass biohazard gear and stormtrooper armor, which showed the sheer potency and effectiveness of the pathogen.

 # Section 3

 Symptoms of infected persons usually took place in two stages, as mentioned earlier.

 1.

 The first stage of infection was when the virus actually took its toll on the infected.
 However, the severity of it depended on how it was transmitted, and the species it was transmitted to.
-However, symptoms usually started when the host’s skin became discolored and sullen.
+However, symptoms usually started when the hostâ€™s skin became discolored and sullen.
 After this, the virus would attack the body and impair vision and breathing.
 Victims past this stage would then experience hallucinations.
-Some of these were based on personal aspects of the victim’s life, while others were seemingly random visuals that usually involved some sort of symbolism.
+Some of these were based on personal aspects of the victimâ€™s life, while others were seemingly random visuals that usually involved some sort of symbolism.
 The virus could act extremely quickly, or extremely slowly, depending on the method of transmission.
 The virus also had certain interactions with species, an example of which being the wookies, who became extremely aggravated when infected with the virus.

 2.

 After the virus had taken its toll on the living host, the cadaver would reanimate as a result of the virus forcefully restarting muscle synapses in the brain.
-The result would be a zombie-like creature that existed merely to further the virus’ control and transmit it to other individuals.
+The result would be a zombie-like creature that existed merely to further the virusâ€™ control and transmit it to other individuals.
 The zombies looked sullen and discolored, similar to their pre-reanimation state.
 Physical abnormalities of the zombies also caused them to have a gait that was not normal, and instead of running, they staggered towards prey, which was, most of the time, humans.
 Zombies had a sort of hive mind, and due to them not being alive, they could survive almost any sort of physical torture.